Remove far from me vanity and lies: give me neither poverty nor riches; feed me with food convenient for me:

-Agur prayed for two things: (Pr 1) to be saved from vanity and lies, and (Pr 2) to obtain only moderate success in life, avoiding both poverty and riches.
+Agur prayed for two things: (1) to be saved from vanity and lies, and (2) to obtain only moderate success in life, avoiding both poverty and riches.
 What vanity and lies are under view?
 The vanity and lies of riches and success!
 How so?
 Let the connection, context, and Bible drive the interpretation (I Cor 2:13), since there is no hint at lies of false religion, evolution, false gods, a cheating spouse, hypocrites, perjurers, or other such lies.

 A wise man prays for a moderate income and estate, so he can avoid the temptations to sin on either end of the financial spectrum (Pr 30:9).
 He prays for contentment, and he learns contentment, knowing it is the true measure of success (I Tim 6:6; Phil 4:10-13).
 A wise man maximizes life by walking with God, regardless of assets or enemies (Heb 13:5-6).
 He fully despises obsession with filthy lucre (I Tim 3:3,8; Titus 1:7; I Pet 5:2).

 Reader!
-This advice is only in the Bible!
-The fools around you adore riches!
-They have sacrificed their lives to vanity and lies!
-Add these two prudent requests to your prayers!
+This advice is only in the Bible.
+This is the advice of a wise sage approved by Solomon or his editors that was also inspired by God.
+You cannot get better financial advice anywhere else.
+The fools around you adore riches.
+They have foolishly sacrificed their lives to vanity and lies.
+You should add these two prudent requests to your prayers.